JdavisBro/chicory-speedrun-mod/INSTALL.md

 Move the speedrun-mod folder into the game folder and go inside it.

-- Optional: Copy Controls and Settings from regular Chicory by running CopySettings.bat
+- Optional: Copy Controls and Settings from regular Chicory by running CopySettings.bat (note: controls may not work)
 <details>
 <summary>Optional: Hiding Music Files</summary>